alex-kcli/alex-kcli.github.io/_projects/3_project.md

     </div>
 </div>

-Game 3: Flappy Bird, a clone of the popular flappy bird game where player controls a bird to fly through pipes.
+Game 3: Flappy Bird, a clone of the popular flappy bird game where player controls a bird to fly through pipes.<br>
 Link: <a href="https://alexkcli.itch.io/flappy-bird-copy">alexkcli.itch.io/flappy-bird-copy</a>

 <div class="row">